rimutaka/posts/rust-dev-on-ec2/readme.md

 `cp ./target/x86_64-unknown-linux-musl/release/lambda ./bootstrap && zip lambda.zip bootstrap && rm bootstrap`

-[Push](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/lambda/update-function-code.html) the package to AWS Lambda.
+[Push the code](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/lambda/update-function-code.html) to AWS Lambda.
 The Lambda must already exist for `update-function-code` command to work.
 Replace the region and function name with your IDs.

 `aws lambda update-function-code --region us-east-1 --function-name JsonLogger --zip-file fileb://lambda.zip`

 I noticed that IntelliSense within VSCode stops working from time to time.
-If that happens to you, search Command Pallet for *Rust Analyzer:Restart Server*.
-It should start picking errors and expanding the syntax as soon as the Rust Analyzer is restarted.
+If that happens to you, search the command pallet for *Rust Analyzer:Restart Server*.
+It should start picking up errors and expanding the syntax as soon as your Rust Analyzer restarted.

 ----